May 8, 2020

 Reimagining Community at Treehouse Co-Living in Hollywood

-Soler Architecture and interior and landscape designer Sean Knibb shape a new model of contemporary communal living.
+Soler Architecture and interior and landscape designer Sean Knibb shape a new model of contemporary communal living with Treehouse Hollywood.

 “Community without compromise” is Treehouse Co-living‘s co-founder Prophet Walker’s response when asked what distinguishes the “co-living” model from a conventional apartment building.
 Treehouse, which is located in the heart of Hollywood, is the first ground-up build of its kind—other co-living housing units have been adapted from preexisting structures—with another location currently under construction in Koreatown.

 To realize the vision in three dimensions, Walker, a longtime community activist and organizer, and his business partner, entrepreneur Joe Green, turned to Soler Architecture and Venice–based Sean Knibb.
 Knibb Design is known for its hospitality portfolio that includes three locations of The LINE Hotel, as well as a range of commercial and residential work.

 “I’m always looking at how can I make references and tell the story to multiple groups of people,” Knibb explains.
 For Treehouse, his client “gave me a lot of latitude to take individual spaces that could seem quite fragmented from each other, but the narrative throughout is community, eclecticism, and diversity, and weave that in.”
 Knibb is also an accomplished landscape designer, an element that proved to be key given the project name and theme.